stevendav/OWASP-SQL-Injection-Module/README.md

 >Answer:

-In the Burp Suite window find where the email and the two _a_'s you entered are.
+In the Burp Suite window find where the email and the two _a_'s you entered is.

 Change the “a” next to email with: `‘or 1=1--` and press the **Forward** button above to forward onto the server.
 Since we only needed to intercept that one entry, go ahead and turn intercept off by clicking on the ***Intercept is on*** button.